threedaymonk/tcsst/README.md

 <script src="tcsst.js"></script>
 ```

 Define your tests in terms of CSS selectors.
-Specify assertions using
+Assert propositions using the
-`test.assert(boolean, optionalMessage)` etc:
+methods listed below:

 ```javascript
 tcsst(function(tc){